massforstroelse/sselib.js/README.md

     });
 ```

-A already initialized socket can use `res.sse.socket.set` in order to set a new value for the option.
+A already initialized connection can use `res.sse.set` in order to set a new value for the option.
 Setting longer retry values and closing connections can be a effective strategy when servers are under high load.

 ```javascript
     app.get('/events', function(req, res) {